vaishnavi2231/E-Commerce-Data-Analysis-Project/star_schema_report.md

 ## 1. Star Schema Design

-For the optional part of Phase 2, I designed and implemented a star schema for the Olist e-commerce dataset using dbt and PostgreSQL.
+For the optional part of Phase 2, we designed and implemented a star schema for the Olist e-commerce dataset using dbt and PostgreSQL.

 ### Fact Table: fact_order_items